Basic Steel Products Trading License in Dubai: Cost and Requirements

 Personal Income Tax: 0%

-Typical Licence Issuance Timeline: 3 to 7 working days
+Typical License Issuance Timeline: 3 to 7 working days

 Jebel Ali Port handles over 14 million TEUs annually, making it the busiest port in the MENA region

 Activity Code 4752.75 permits the trading of a broad range of basic steel products.
 This includes bars, rods, angles, structural sections, sheets, plates, and related semi-finished or finished steel goods intended for resale rather than manufacture.
-The licence is classified under the Trading category and is issued by the Dubai South Business Hub Free Zone authority.
+The license is classified under the Trading category and is issued by the Dubai South Business Hub Free Zone authority.

 The Dubai South Business Hub Free Zone operates under a clearly defined regulatory framework that aligns with UAE federal commercial law while offering the operational benefits associated with free zone status, including simplified customs procedures and multi-market distribution rights.
-Licence holders are permitted to re-export goods to international markets, making the structure well suited to traders serving multiple geographies from a single entity.
+License holders are permitted to re-export goods to international markets, making the structure well suited to traders serving multiple geographies from a single entity.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Steel traders, importers, and distributors who want to establish or expand a UAE base of operations